Alfred Messel: Wertheim department store, Leipziger Strasse

 The store did not survive World War II.
-In March 1943, it was damaged by three exploding bombs, and its final destruction was caused by a fire started by a phosphorus bomb.
+In March 1943, it was damaged by three exploding bombs, and its final destruction was caused by a fire started by an incendiary bomb.
 The ruins were cleared away in 1955–56 to make way for a border strip demarcating the Russian sector of Berlin.

 Pergamon Museum

-Messel had long been interesting in the design plan for the Museum Island and since 1907 had been developing plans for the Pergamon Museum.
+Messel had long been interested in the design plan for the Museum Island and since 1907 had been developing plans for the Pergamon Museum.
 It remains to this day the monumental, austere three-wing neoclassical construction which he conceived but did not live to see realized; he died in 1909.
 It was constructed with slight modifications between 1910 and 1930 under the supervision of Messel's close friend, the architect and city planning official Ludwig Hoffmann.
 The museum was badly damaged in World War II, and modifications of the building are being undertaken as part of the plan for Berlin's Museum Island.

 The museum's external monumentality is in the same spirit as many of the relics on display inside, not least the reconstruction of the imposing western side of the Pergamon Altar itself with its three wings.
 The changes made by Hoffmann on the building's exterior had a restraining and moderating effect.
 The most noticeable were the raising of the eaves, the flattening of the pediment and the addition of a metope and triglyph frieze.
 Despite such smoothening interventions, the basic rigidity and blockiness which characterized Messel's last work was retained.